kldevv/grim-magneto/README.md

 # grim-magneto
 VR shooting game with 4 different kinds of weapons, story line, enemies, level design.
-The game is developed in the Unity environment and C# script.
+The game is developed in the Unity environment and with C# scripts.
 The game can be ran on Oculus platform, and sounds and vibrations haptics feedback is supported.

+The code is about to be uploaded here.
+Here is the image of the game play.